Canon 5D vs Nikon D7500

 Review summary: Canon 5D vs Nikon D7500

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Canon 5D and the Nikon D7500?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More heavily discounted: Has been available for much longer (launched in August 2005).